 The theatre artists of Wales were invited to come up with innovative, exciting and human responses to this challenge and help audiences, communities and their theatre makers to come together whilst we are all kept apart.
 Alongside National Theatre Wales we will work with these artists to develop and present their work over the coming months.
-We welcomed applications for Welsh, English, bilingual or BSL projects, as well as those that contain no spoken language at all.
-In the call-out we invited the theatre artists of Wales to come up with innovative, exciting and human responses to this challenge and help audiences, communities and their theatre makers to come together whilst we are all kept apart.
+We invited the theatre artists of Wales to come up with innovative, exciting and human responses to this challenge and help audiences, communities and their theatre makers to come together whilst we are all kept apart.

 In this first partnership between our organisations, Theatr Genedlaethol Cymru, BBC Radio Cymru and BBC Cymru Fyw are working together to create Dramâu Micro [Micro Plays], a series of short plays to be shared on digital platforms.

-The plays – lasting up to 5 minutes each – will be written by members of Theatr Genedlaethol Cymru’s Grŵp Dramodwyr Newydd [New Playwrights’ Group] and will be an opportunity for them to develop their writing skills by experimenting on digital platforms.
+The plays – lasting up to 5 minutes each – are written by members of Theatr Genedlaethol Cymru’s Grŵp Dramodwyr Newydd [New Playwrights’ Group] and offers an opportunity for them to develop their writing skills by experimenting on digital platforms.

 Sgidie, Sgidie, Sgidie